Chapter 3. Directing outbound traffic through a gateway

 Content-Type: text/html; charset=utf-8

-13. Ensure that the request was routed through the gateway by running the following command:
+13. Ensure that the gateway routed the request by running the following command:

 $ oc logs deployment/<gateway_name> -n <gateway_namespace> | tail -1